kevinliwelab/devops-challenges/README.md

 $ aws s3api create-bucket --bukect BUCKET --region REGION
 ```

-Run below commands to initialize the terraform and check what resources are going to be created in aws
+Run below commands to initialize the terraform and check what resources are going to be created in AWS
 Run terraform commands with not requiring lock due to it's the first time plan/apply, DynamoDB talbe has not been provisioned yet
 ```sh
 $ terraform init